Fully Dynamic All Pairs All Shortest Paths: Correctness of

-In this section, we establish the correctness of Algorithm \ref{algo:fcleanup} and \ref{algo:ffixup}.
 We assume that all the local structures are correct before the update, and we will show the correctness of them after the update. \fullycleanup works with a heap $H_c$ of triples.
 The algorithm maintains the loop invariant that any triple inserted into $H_c$ has already been deleted from the \systemend: only its extensions remain to be processed and deleted.
 We prove the following lemma:

 \begin{lemma} After Algorithm~\ref{algo:fcleanup} (\fullycleanupend) is executed, for any $(x, y) \in V$, the STs in $P^{*}(x,y)$ (LSTs in $P(x,y)$) represent all the SPs (LSPs) from $x$ to $y$ in $G$ that do not pass through $v$.
 Moreover, every THT (TLHT) present in the \system represents a collection of HPs (LHPs) in $G$ that contains only paths that do not pass through $v$.
-Finally, the sets $L, L^{*}, R, R^{*}$ are correctly maintained. \end{lemma} \begin{proof} To prove the lemma statement, we use a loop invariant on the while loop in Step~\ref{cleanup:while} of Algorithm~\ref{algo:fcleanup}.
-We show that the while loop maintains the following invariants.
+Finally, the sets $L, L^{*}, R, R^{*}$ are correctly maintained. \end{lemma} \begin{proof} The lemma is established with the following loop invariant.

+{ \bf Loop Invariant:} At the start of each iteration of the while loop in Step~\ref{cleanup:while} of Algorithm~\ref{algo:fcleanup} the following properties hold about the \system and $H_c$.
+Assume that the first triple to be extracted from $H_c$ and processed has min-key = $[wt, x, y]$. \begin{enumerate} \item Any LHP going through the update node $v$, which is contained in a triple $\gamma$ already processed, is removed from the \systemend.
+For any $a, b \in V$, if $G$ contains $c_{ab}$ LHPs of weight ${wt}$ of the form $(xa, by)$ passing through $v$, then $H_c$ contains a triple $\gamma = ((xa, by), { wt}, c_{ab})$ with key $[wt,x,y]$ already processed: the $c_{ab}$ LHPs through $v$ are cleaned from the system. \item For each triple $\gamma=((xa,by),wt, count)$ already processed by the algorithm, $\gamma$ represents the exact set of LHPs of the form $x \rightarrow a \rightsquigarrow b \rightarrow y$ of weight $wt$ which avoid $v$.
+Moreover if $count=0$ the triple $\gamma$ is correctly removed from all the data structures in the \system associated to it.
+Finally, $\gamma$ has been placed in $H_c$ for future extensions.